 Curbing the Influence of “Bad Actors” in International Migration

-The reports that were presented at the Council's meeting and helped inform these recommendations are available here.
+Papers presented at the Council’s meeting are available here:

 Securing Borders: The Intended, Unintended, and Perverse Consequences

 Notwithstanding massive government investments in immigration controls in the United States and Europe, illegal immigration and the unlawful employment of migrants continue, fueled in large measure by highly adaptive “bad actors” who facilitate and profit from illegality: smugglers, traffickers, and unscrupulous employers among them.
 This report outlines the security-related challenges that borders are intended to address and, in turn, the perverse consequences (both predictable and not) that tighter border enforcement generates.

 Spheres of Exploitation: Thwarting Actors Who Profit from Illegal Labor, Domestic Servitude, and Sex Work

 Large-scale movement across borders is too often exploited by “bad actors” who manipulate the system for profit.
 This report analyzes three spheres where perpetrators are motivated by the lure of high profits and low risks: the domestic care sector, the labor market, and the sex industry.
 It explores the obstacles that governments face in taking on these bad actors and examines the tools that exist to disrupt the business model of exploitation, including anti-trafficking legislation, penalties for employers who hire unauthorized workers, inspections, regulations, and public awareness campaigns.